mstksg/inCode/copy/entries/inside.md

 `Maybe`, it's just `Just 7`
 </aside>

-Now, embarassingly enough, `bind` actually isn't called `bind` in the standard library...it actually only exists as an operator, `(=<<)`.
+Now, embarrassingly enough, `bind` actually isn't called `bind` in the standard library...it actually only exists as an operator, `(=<<)`.

 (Remember how there was an operator form of `fmap`?
 We have both `fmap` and